 “This is the worst kind of betrayal ever; this government’s promises are clearly worth nothing.
 They said our lands were safe – the lands where the Maasai have lived and died for generations – but now they are going to take them from us, and sell them to rich royals from overseas who want to come and slaughter animals.
 We will never accept this deal – our land is not for sale.”

 The Maasai have long been fighting to fend off foreign investors eager to secure hunting or other concessions.
 In 2013, the Maasai travelled to Dodoma and camped outside the Prime Minister’s office until he agreed to meet them.
-They also took out adverts in the media saying they would consider transferring their vote away from the ruling CCM party if the land were given to OBC.
+They also in the media saying they would consider transferring their vote away from the ruling CCM party if the land were given to OBC.
 Several donor governments — including Britain — also raised concerns directly with the Tanzanian authorities.

 The Maasai also fear this deal would allow OBC hunters to shoot animals as they migrate to and from the Serengeti, with a significant impact on the wildlife there.
 Documents seen by Avaaz show that in two hunting seasons, OBC paid the government $300,000 for permits to shoot2,796 animals including lions, leopards and buffalo on nearby land.